RAHULREDDYYSR/Agentic-Profile-Extraction-Pipeline/README.md

 ### 4. Configure Environment Variables

-Create a file named `.env` in the root of the project directory and add your credentials.
+Create a file named `.env` in the project's root directory.

 **⚠️ Important:** This file is the single source of truth for your API keys.